alkacon/mercury-template/README.md

 **Version 12.0.0** - October 12, 2021:

 This is a major update of the Mercury template.
-Mercury has been used to create hundreds of websites since the 11.x release in 2019.
-A lot of fine-tuning and issue fixing has been included in the 12 release.
+Mercury has been used to create hundreds of websites since the initial 11.x release in 2019.
+A lot of fine-tuning and issue fixing has been included in this release.
 Mercury 12 should be largely backward compatible with the 11 version.

 * Updated for OpenCms 12.0.0.
 * Configurable cookie banner that allows users to opt-out of statistical and external cookies.